 Of course the world’s population is also getting younger, even in the west.
 In 2019, millennials (aged 23-38) will overtake baby boomers (55-77) as the single largest group in the United States, a generational shift echoed around much of the western world.
 More than a quarter of the people in the world are 14 or younger.

-Very alarming figures were published about the mass deaths of the world’s fauna (which make the 10,000 fish that died in the Murray Darling pale into insignificance).
+Very alarming figures were published about the mass deaths of the world’s fauna (which make the tens or hundreds of thousands (or millions) of fish, including century old Murray cod, that died in the Murray Darling three years after the abolition of the National Water Commission and the appointment of Barnaby Joyce as Water Minister, pale into insignificance).
 The numbers of insects collected in strictly standardized traps in protected areas in Europe over the last 27 years is down by nearly three quarters, vindicating the anecdotal experiences of motorists whose windscreens are no longer splattered by bugs and those who lament the disappearance of Christmas beetles (though I can attest that one showed up in Lerderderg Gorge just a few days ago).
 Scientists say this mass death of insects is an ecological catastrophe in the making.
 Presumably the King of the Insects would say that the catastrophe has already happened.
 The paper is here.

 It was reported that humans have killed 83% of all wild mammals and half of all plants.
 A tiger in India seemed to have had enough, and killed 13 humans before being taken out by a government contracted sharpshooter.
 India has 3,000 tigers, 60% of the world population.
 Only 4% of the world’s mammals are wild.
 Only 30% of the world’s birds are not caged.
 We have wiped out 60% of mammals, birds, fish and reptiles since 1970.
 More than three hundred species are at risk of being eaten into extinction, chimpanzees included.